koeldc/koeldc.github.io/_news/2025-10-21-visual-sign-hallucinations.md

 ---
-title: "Visual signals for detecting hallucinations in sign language translation"
+title: "Visual signals for detecting hallucinations in sign language translation 📸 📸 New <a href="https://arxiv.org/pdf/2510.18439">preprint</a> on visual signals for detecting hallucinations in sign language translation!
+"
 date: 2025-10-21
 layout: news
 ---

-📸 New [preprint](https://arxiv.org/pdf/2510.18439) on visual signals for detecting hallucinations in sign language translation!